syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-options.md

 {% highlight vb.net %}

-'Opens the template document.
+'Opens the template document

 Dim document As New WordDocument("Template.docx")

-'Removes paragraph that contains only empty fields.
+'Removes paragraph that contains only empty fields

 document.MailMerge.RemoveEmptyParagraphs = True